 “There will be consolidation in the industry,” Wyn Ellis, an analyst at Numis Securities Ltd., said by phone today.
 “InterContinental will be attractive as it trades at such a discount to its U.S. rivals Starwood and Marriott.”

 A bid by Bethesda, Maryland-based Marriott International Inc. for InterContinental would be compelling, Ellis said in a research note May 29.
-InterContinental trades at about 13 times its earnings per share, while Marriott trades at 31 (MAR) times its earnings per share, according to data compiled by Bloomberg.
-Stamford, Connecticut-based Starwood Hotels & Resorts Worldwide Inc. (HOT) trades at 26 times its earnings per share.
+InterContinental trades at about 13 times its earnings per share, while Marriott trades at 31 (MAR:US) times its earnings per share, according to data compiled by Bloomberg.
+Stamford, Connecticut-based Starwood Hotels & Resorts Worldwide Inc. (HOT:US) trades at 26 times its earnings per share.

 InterContinental advanced 88 pence to 1,526 pence at the 4:30 p.m. close, giving the company a market value of 4.4 billion pounds ($6.8 billion).
 The shares rose the most since Sept.
 14.

 Peltz, 69, “will be looking at two things: consolidation in the sector and the potential to sell the remaining property assets of the group,” Jeffrey Harwood, an analyst at Oriel Securities Ltd. in London, said by phone.
 “Flagship hotels in London and Hong Kong are sought-after assets at the moment.”

 InterContinental is benefiting from rising demand in emerging markets such as the greater China region, which accounts for about 13 percent of revenue.
 About 30 percent of its global expansion over the next three to five years will be in the region.
 InterContinental has risen by almost 30 percent since the start of the year.